- ANATOMY OF A SOCCER SHOE

 MIDSOLE: The cushioning built into the shoe.

-HEEL COUNTER: The back portion of the shoe, offers heel support.
+HEEL COUNTER AND CUSHIONING: The back portion of the shoe, offers heel support.

 STUDS/CLEATS: The blades or cones on the bottom of many soccer shoes to improve traction.
 The stud itself is often called a cleat and can be fixed/molded or detachable on the bottom of the shoe.
 Typically, there are three main types of studs: bladed, hard ground and round/conical.
 The actual stud may be made of plastic, rubber or metal-tipped.
 However, check with your league before using metal-tipped as metal studs are banned from certain leagues.